What is a Rigid Strut?

 A rigid Strut is a dynamic restraint that is used specifically to reduce dynamic loads.
 They act as compression as well as tension element.
 Struts can also be a good alternative to the normal piping guide supports.
 The strut assembly consists of two rods joined by a structural steel member.
 They are selected from the vendor catalog considering the maximum load that has to be restrained.

 Refer to my earlier post “A Brief Description of Sway Brace, Strut and Snubber ” for the basics of working and the uses of Rigid Struts.
 This article will explain the step by step methods for modeling the Rigid strut using software Caesar II.

 The steps involved in Strut modeling are as follows:

 - Find out the direction in which restriction of movement is required (Assume X direction) and the location of the strut installation.
 For reducing thermal loads to be carried by rigid struts it is preferable to choose thermal null points if feasible.

-- Double click on the restraints checkbox in Caesar spreadsheet and model restraint X with 0 mm gap and with no friction.
+- Double click on the restraints checkbox in Caesar spreadsheet and model restraint X with a 0 mm gap and with no friction.
 Keep stiffness K1 box blank.

 - Run Caesar Analysis and found out the force in that node.

 - Enter into any catalog (like C&P, Lisega, PTP, etc) and select appropriate rigid strut depending on that force (For your reference strut selection table has been reproduced in Fig. 1 from C&P Catalogue).

 - Obtain the stiffness value for the strut from the catalog and enter this value in restraint stiffness (K1) which u left blank in the initial stage.